 Remember that only a qualified mental health professional can provide an accurate diagnosis and personalized treatment plan.
 If you're struggling with anxiety, reaching out for help is a sign of strength, not weakness.

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-If you're experiencing a mental health emergency, call 988 (Suicide and Crisis Lifeline) or go to your nearest emergency room.
+Always seek the advice of your physician or qualified healthcare provider with any questions you may have regarding medications or mental health treatment.
+Never disregard professional medical advice or delay seeking it because of something you have read in this article.
+If you are experiencing a mental health crisis, call 988 (Suicide and Crisis Lifeline) or seek immediate emergency care.